robertkowalski/grenache/articles/udp/udp.md

 In the last section we created a calculation service.
 It runs within our own private BitTorrent network.
 The calculation service also looks up possible consumers.
 By sending UDP packets to them with the `punch` method it helps them to establish a connection.
 This way we can offer a service through our home router even behind a firewalled NAT.

 In this section we create a data consumer.
-The data consumer is not firewalled in this example.
-[This example in the Grenache UTP repository](https://github.com/bitfinexcom/grenache-nodejs-utp/tree/master/examples/nat_w_broker) implements a solution where both P2P parties can be firewalled.
+For learning purposes the data consumer is not firewalled in this article.
+[However, there is an example in the Grenache UTP repository](https://github.com/bitfinexcom/grenache-nodejs-utp/tree/master/examples/nat_w_broker) which implements a solution where both P2P parties can be firewalled.

 For the data consumer we require both the RPC client and server.
 We put the code into a file called `rpc_server_public.js`: